 When will I found out if my application is successful?

-If you already have the final results of your degree at the time of submission of your application, you should hear from us within three weeks of making your application.
-If your results are pending at the time of application, a conditional offer may be made, but the offer cannot formally be accepted until such time as your final year degree results are submitted to the DIT postgraduate office.
-We request that applicants who apply with results pending forward their results to us as soon as they become available.
+Offers will be made in two tranches, on 30th April 2018 and 1st July 2018.
+If you already have your final degree results you will hear from us on the earliest of the above two dates after you apply.
+If your results are pending at the time of application, a conditional offer may be made, but the offer cannot be formally accepted until your final degree results are submitted to the DIT post-graduate office.
+Students who apply with results pending should forward their results to us as soon as they become available.

 What happens if I apply late?